tayciryahmed/tayciryahmed.github.io/_posts/2024-05-27-tech-interviews-guide.markdown

 - Chip Huyen's "Design a Machine Learning System" guide, found [here](https://huyenchip.com/machine-learning-systems-design/design-a-machine-learning-system.html), offers valuable insights into designing and implementing machine learning systems effectively.
 - The "Grokking the Machine Learning Interview" course, available [here](https://www.educative.io/courses/grokking-the-machine-learning-interview), is a comprehensive resource specifically tailored for machine learning interview preparation.

 Additionally, it's crucial to stay informed about recent advancements in the field of Machine Learning.
-In 2024, the "Generative AI with Large Language Models" course offered by Coursera ([link](https://www.coursera.org/learn/generative-ai-with-llms)) is highly recommended to gain insights into this cutting-edge technology and its applications.
+In 2024, the "Generative AI with Large Language Models" course offered by Coursera ([link](https://www.coursera.org/learn/generative-ai-with-llms)) is highly recommended to gain insights into this _relatively new_ technology and its applications.

 # Acing Behavioral Interviews
 When it comes to behavioral interviews, my primary recommendation is to be authentic and present your genuine self to the interviewers.
 This approach will provide them with a glimpse into your work style and how you would contribute to the team dynamic.
 It's essential to be honest and transparent, as this will help establish a strong foundation for a potential working relationship.